Older Youth Initiatives

 Former and current foster youth that have an interest in sharing their voices about the foster care system and child welfare in general are encouraged to join the statewide youth advisory board entitled, Overcoming Hurdles in Ohio (OHIO) Youth Advisory Board.
 OYAB meets every three months at the Quest Conference Center at 8405 Pulsar Place, Columbus, Ohio.
 The O.H.I.O mission exists to:

 - Be the knowledgeable statewide voice that influences policies and practices that affect all youth who are or will experience out-of-home care;

 - Bring youth together on a statewide level regardless of race, sex, religion, creed, disability, sexual orientation or national origin;

 - Assist youth in establishing and achieving realistic goals for their future; and

-- Provide exemplary leadership and empowerment opportunities for youth who have or will have experienced out of home care.
+- Provide exemplary leadership and empowerment opportunities for youth who have experienced, are currently or will experience out of home care.

-- Joined a strong coalition, led by Ohio Association of Child Caring Agencies, to hold the first statewide independent living conference, featuring youth-led workshops, bringing youth and adults together to positively impact foster youth services in the state of Ohio;
+- Joined a strong coalition, led by Ohio Association of Child Caring Agencies, to hold statewide independent living conferences featuring youth-led workshops.

-- Proactively shared their journey in foster care to more than a 1,000 child welfare professionals in the state of Ohio; and
+- Proactively shared their journey in foster care to more than a 1,000 child welfare professionals in the state of Ohio.

-- Successfully advocated for the extension of Medicaid coverage until age twenty-one.
+- Successfully advocated for the extension of Medicaid coverage until age twenty-six.